return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/hcd_h.rst

 schedule_low_speed
     True if we have a low/full speed component (either the host is in low/full speed mode or do_split).

+want_wait
+    We should wait before re-queuing; only matters for non- periodic transfers and is ignored for periodic ones.

+wait_timer_cancel
+    Set to true to cancel the wait_timer.

 .. _`dwc2_qh.description`: